Name: 'Shrine to the Revolution' or 'Monument to Fallen Miners' (Споменик рударима)

 As far as repairs being done to the memorial site, much work has been done over the last few years to remove and cover up much of the old graffiti across the complex.
-Meanwhile, in the summer of 2019, efforts were put forward by local authorities towards restoring and rehabilitating the stone-paved walkway and landscaping around the monument, while also installing a metal observation deck which leads out southeast as you walk through the monument's portal.
-This work was completed in May of 2020, with the site how having street lamps and modern paved access pathways, all with a much more maintained and kept-up state.
+Meanwhile, in the summer of 2019, efforts were put forward by the UNDP (funded the European Union) towards restoring and rehabilitating the stone-paved walkway and landscaping around the monument, while also installing a metal observation deck which leads out southeast as you walk through the monument's portal.
+This work was completed in May of 2020, with the site now having street lamps and modern paved access pathways, all with a much more maintained and kept-up state.
 With night time illumination lights as well, the monument can be see lit up after dark from across Mitrovica.

 Additional Sites in the Mitrovica Area: